Case Study: Robotic Inspection Used In Flare Knock Out Drum on an Offshore Platform

 The knock out drum had previously been inspected using VT in 2011.
 Statoil instructed IKM to carry out the robotic inspection to compare it against more traditional methods.

 The first factor was to determine the type of remote vehicle to be utilised.
 After considering various technologies, such as an inspection arm, a magnetic crawler was selected as the most appropriate for the task.
 A Non-Intrusive Inspection (NII) was then carried out to establish that the flare knock out drum was suitable for robotic inspection.
-IKM assigned two inspectors to be trained in the use of their chosen robotic platform – the FAST RVI by GE Inspection Robotics – and carry out the task.
+IKM assigned two inspectors to be trained in the use of their chosen robotic platform – such as those manufactured by Nexxis – and carry out the task.

 The inspection involved determining the condition of the inside of the drum, that the inlet arrangement was intact, that the bolts and plates weren’t loose and that the coating on the bottom side wasn’t compromised.